UPC-ViRVIG/SparsePoser/README.md

     > This command facilitates communication between Unity and Python.
 Note: Repeatedly playing and stopping Unity may disrupt this and result in an error in both Unity and Python.
 If this occurs, re-execute the Terminal command.
 4. Initiate SteamVR and connect one Head-Mounted Display (HMD), two HTC VIVE hand-held controllers, and three HTC VIVE Trackers 3.0.
 (Note: Other versions might work but have not been tested.)
 5. Press ``Play`` in Unity.
-6. The first time a SteamVR pop-up will appear to generate input actions, select accept.
+6. The first time the application is played, a SteamVR pop-up will appear to generate input actions, select accept.
 Similarly, a TextMeshPro pop-up will appear, select ``Import TMP Essentials``.
 8. Within the VR environment, locate the mirror.
 Stand in a T-Pose and press the ``Trigger`` button on any handheld controller.
 9. A yellow skeleton will appear.
 Position your feet and body within this skeleton and face forward.
 Aligning hands is not necessary.
 Press the ``Trigger`` button on any handheld controller once you're in position.
     > If the yellow skeleton doesn't animate within a few seconds, consider restarting Unity or the Terminal executing Python.